 Leor Weinberger, PhD

 Leor's background is in physics and virology and he has had a long-standing interest in viral dynamics and decision circuits.
-He is a Professor of Biochemistry and Biophysics at UCSF, a Senior Investigator at the Gladstone Institutes, and a QB3 faculty member.
+He is a Professor of Pharmaceutical Chemistry, Biochemistry and Biophysics at UCSF, Director of the Gladstone Center for Cell Circuity, and a QB3 faculty member.
 He is a member of UCSF's Biophysics (iPQB), Tetrad, and Biomedical Sciences (BMS) Graduate Programs, and the UC Berkeley/UCSF Bioengineering Graduate Program.
 He enjoys mountaineering and American craft whiskey.

 Email: leor dot weinberger at gladstone dot ucsf dot edu